huyunwei/reading/AmericanReader.md

     The tear of regret will intrusively swell,
 As fancy reverts to my father's plantation,
     And sighs for the bucket that hung in the well.

+# Home, Sweet Home *by JOHN Howard PAYNE*

+'Mid pleasures and palaces though we may roam,
+Be it ever so humble, there's no place like home;
+A charm from the sky seems to hallow us there,
+Which, seek through the world, is ne'er met with elsewhere.
+    Home, home, sweet home!
+There's no place like home, oh, there's no place like home!

+An exile from home, splendor dazzles in vain;
+Oh, give me my lowly thatched cottage again!
+The birds singing gayly, that came at my call--
+Give me them--and the peace of mind, dearer than all!
+    Home, home, sweet, sweet home!
+There's no place like home, oh, there's no place like home!

+I gaze on the moon as I tread the drear wild,
+And feel that my mother now thinks of her child,
+As she looks on that moon from our own cottage door Thro' the woodbine, whose fragrance shall cheer me no more.
+     Home, home, sweet, sweet home!
+There's no place like home, oh, there's no place like home!

+How sweet 'tis to sit 'neath a fond father's smile, And the caress of a mother to soothe and beguile!
+Let others delight 'mid new pleasure to roam,
+But give me, oh, give me, the pleasures of home,
+    Home, home, sweet, sweet home!
+There's no place like home, oh, there's no place like home!

+To thee I'll return, overburdened with care;
+The heart's dearest solace will smile on me there;
+No more from that cottage again will I roam;
+Be it ever so humble, there's no place like home.
+    Home, home, sweet, sweet home!
+There's no place like home, oh, there's no place like home!

+# A Visit from St. Nicholas *by CLEMENT CLARKE MOORE*

+T was the night before Christmas, when all through the house
+Not a creature was stirring, not even a mouse;
+The stockings were hung by the chimney with care,
+In hopes that St. Nicholas soon would be there;

+The children were nestled all snug in their beds,
+While visions of sugar-plums danced in their heads;
+And mamma in her kerchief, and I in my cap,
+Had just settled our brains for a long winter's nap,--

+When out on the lawn there arose such a clatter,
+I sprang from my bed to see what was the matter.
+Away to the window I flew like a flash,
+Tore open the shutters and threw up the sash.

+The moon on the breast of the new-fallen snow
+Gave a lustre of midday to objects below;
+When what to my -wondering eyes should appear,
+But a miniature sleigh and eight tiny reindeer,

+With a little old driver, so lively and quick
+I knew in a moment it must be St. Nick.
+More rapid than eagles his coursers they came,
+And he whistled and shouted, and called them

+"Now, Dasher! now, Dancer! now, Prancer and Vixen!
+On, Comet! on, Cupid! on, Donder and Blitzen!
+To the top of the porch, to the top of the wall!
+Now dash away, dash away, dash away all!"

+As dry leaves that before the wild hurricane fly,
+When they meet with an obstacle, mount to the sky,
+So up to the house-top the coursers they flew,
+With the sleigh full of toys,--and St. Nicholas too.

+And then in a twinkling I heard on the roof
+The prancing and pawing of each little hoof.
+As I drew in my head, and was turning around,
+Down the chimney St. Nicholas came with a bound.

+He was dressed all in fur from his head to his foot,
+And his clothes were all tarnished with ashes and soot;
+A bundle of toys he had flung on his back,
+And he looked like a pedlar just opening his pack.

+His eyes, how they twinkle! his dimples, how merry!
+His cheeks were like roses, his nose like a cherry;
+His droll little mouth was drawn up like a bow
+And the beard on his chin was as white as the  snow.

+The stump of a pipe he held tight in his teeth,
+And the smoke it encircled his head like a wreath.
+He had a broad face and a little round belly
+That shook, when he laughed, like a bowl full of jelly.

+He was chubby, and plump,--a right jolly old elf;
+And I laughed, when I saw him, in spite of myself.
+A wink of his eye and a twist of his head
+Soon gave me to know I had nothing to dread.

+He spoke not a word, but went straight to his work,
+And filled all the stockings: then turned with a jerk,
+And laying his finger aside of his nose,
+And giving a nod, up the chimney he rose.

+He sprang to his sleigh, to his team gave a whistle.
+And away they all flew like the down of a thistle;
+But I heard him exclaim, ere he drove out of sight,
+"Happy Christmas to all, and to all a goodnight!"